GabrielBadeaTM/HRE-Small-Website/README.md

-# HRE-Small-Website
+# Roman Empire Mini Website 🌍

-🏛️ Small website about the Holy Roman Empire, created to practice HTML &amp; CSS basics.
-Simple and lightweight project.
+This is a small personal project created to practice and learn HTML and CSS.
+It showcases basic web design skills through a simple site about the Roman Empire.

+The site is hosted for free using GitHub Pages.

+---

+Feel free to explore and give feedback!